sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 3. to cheat
 4. to do horrible stuff to advance on the ladder

-Alternatives to do in the universe:
+# Alternatives to do in the universe:

 1. Cure death.
 Live until the end of universe. <sub>(Eliezer Yudkowsky: Harry Potter and the methods of rationality)</sub>
 2. Construct the "garden of Eden to shelter from the chaos outside" <sub>(Jordan Peterson) (bc there will always be chaos and problems.
 Stephen Hawking “One of the basic rules of the universe is that nothing is perfect.
 Perfection simply doesn't exist.....Without imperfection, neither you nor I would exist”.
-There will always be possibility to improve something?)</sub>
+There will always be possibility to improve something?
+If new devise solves more problems then creates, then we accept it)</sub>
 3. Meet everyone, one by one, and say "Yes, this is a life too".
-Visit wedding of 1000th grandchild.
-Visit Proxima Centauri <sub>(Eliezer Yudkowsky)</sub>
+Visit wedding of 1000th grandchild on Proxima Centauri<sub>(Eliezer Yudkowsky)</sub>
 4. Relax, this is just a game <sub>(Eliezer Yudkowsky)</sub>
 5. Demolish prisons that dont fix the problems.
 Use neurofeedback to cure "inability to empathize".
 Use phylosophy (?) to cure "alcohol-like desire to use up people and hop from one group of people to another"
 6. Demolish country borders <sub>(Neil deGrasse Tyson: ... bc from aliens point of view, they dont make sense)<sub>
-7. Consume energy from the sun <sub>(Alexei Arestovich: when we will stop killing animals for food - this will be the turning point)</sub> <sub>(Neil deGrasse Tyson: cucumber is a baby of a plant, You are committing infanticide 😂)</sub>
+7. Consume energy from the sun <sub>(Alexey Arestovich: when we will stop killing animals for food - this will be the turning point)</sub> <sub>(Neil deGrasse Tyson: cucumber is a baby of a plant, You are committing infanticide 😂)</sub>
-8. To find if the science infinite/will we ever get bored?
+8. To find if the science is infinite. will we ever get bored?
 9. Solve problem that Elon Musk have pointed out "old people are hard to change their mind.
-That's why people should die" (use solution of Eliezer Yudkowsky from "three worlds collide" : "people more than 40 years old should not participate in elections" )
+New people should replace old.
+That's why people should die" (use solution of Eliezer Yudkowsky from "three worlds collide" : "people more than 40 years old should not participate in elections"?)
-10. Solve the graal of all problems: how to increase people's iq, so that we become on par with AI and it will not be able to kill us
+10. Solve the graal of all problems: how to increase people's iq, so that we become equally intelligent, compared to AI and it will not be able to kill us

 ----------